Flipnote Studio: Features

-Flipnote Hatena
+Flipnote Hatena (Ugomemo Hatena)

-Overview

-Shortly before the release of Moving Notepad in Japan, Nintendo announced that they were partnering with Japanese web services provider Hatena to provide the means to share works created with the software.
-Speaking for Nintendo, Yoshiaki Koizumi said that they chose to work with Hatena because "it takes a special skill set to maintain the User Generated Contents (UGC) site, and we don't have that skill.
-We rely on Hatena on that part".

-The homescreen of Flipnote Hatena, through the DSi interface.

-"Flipnote Hatena" refers to both the portion of the Flipnote Studio application that connects to the Flipnote Hatena website as well as the website itself (the Japanese version of the program differentiates between the two, but not the English version).
-Through the DSi portion of the application, users were able to download Flipnotes to their DSi, upload their own Flipnotes, and add stars to Flipnotes uploaded by others.
-Users could also 'spin off' another user's Flipnote, by downloading it and editing it.
+Flipnote Hatena was a social media service that hosted uploaded Flipnotes.
+The name also refers to the portion of the Flipnote Studio application that connects to this service (the Japanese version of the program differentiates between the two, but not the English version).
+Through the Nintendo DSi client, users were able to download Flipnotes to their DSi, upload their own Flipnotes, and add stars to Flipnotes uploaded by others.
+Users could also "spin off" another user's Flipnote, by downloading it and editing it.

-The Flipnote Hatena website offered the ability for users to rate and comment on the works of others, as well as to embed their animations into other webpages.
-Users could also flag submissions as inappropriate; Flipnotes that were flagged were not viewable via the DSi's Flipnote Hatena and could have been removed from the website altogether.
+The service let users rate and comment on others' works, and embed their animations into other webpages.
+Users could also flag submissions as inappropriate; flagged Flipnotes were hidden from the DSi client and risked removal altogether.

 When uploaded, Flipnote animations were placed into specific categories by their creators.
 These categories, known as "channels", included general classifications such as "Musical" and "Comedy", as well as more specific categories suggested by popular Flipnote users and accepted by Hatena.
 For example, the categories "Stick Figures", "Spoof", and "Birds" were added at the request of users.